Facebook pixel Edwin Meese III Institute: Advancing Liberty and the American Project Skip to main content

 About the Institute

-In this 25th anniversary year, the opening of the Meese Institute marks a major commitment to furthering the work of the School of Public Policy to both prepare leaders for America and to engage in today’s policy debates.
+The opening of the Meese Institute marks a major commitment to furthering the work of the School of Public Policy to both prepare leaders for America and to engage in today’s policy debates.